 - More chocolate!

-- All-purpose flour – If you’re looking for a gluten free version, try my gluten free chocolate cake recipe.
-You may only get a couple mini cakes from that recipe because it is a single layer cake.
+- All-purpose flour – If you’re looking for a gluten free version, try my gluten free mini chocolate cake recipe.
+Though, you may only get a couple of mini cakes from that recipe because it is a single-layer cake.

 - Unsweetened cocoa – I use Dutch process for this recipe because it has a bolder chocolate flavor.